junxit/us-congress-bills-114/bill.md

   - **(2)** *Approval* The appointment of an executive director under paragraph (1) shall be subject to approval by the Advisory Board.
   - **(3)** *Compensation* The Chairperson may fix the compensation of the executive director and other personnel without regard to the provisions of chapter 51 and subchapter III of chapter 53 of title 5, United States Code, except that the rate of pay for the executive director and other personnel may not exceed the rate payable for level V of the Executive Schedule under section 5316 of such title.

 ## § 5.
-Declassification by Department of Defense of certain incidents of exposure of members of the Armed Forces to toxic substances
+Declassification review by Department of Defense of certain incidents of exposure of members of the Armed Forces to toxic substances

-- **(a)** *In general* The Secretary of Defense shall declassify documents related to any known incident in which not less than 100 members of the Armed Forces were exposed to a toxic substance that resulted in at least one case of a disability that a member of the medical profession has determined to be associated with that toxic substance.
+- **(a)** *Review* The Secretary of Defense shall conduct a declassification review to determine what information may be made publicly available relating to any known incident in which not less than 100 members of the Armed Forces were exposed to a toxic substance that resulted in at least one case of a disability that a specialist in the field of occupational medicine has determined to be credibly associated with that toxic substance.
+- **(b)** *Release of declassified information* To the extent practicable, and subject to subsection (c) and consistent with national security, the Secretary of Defense shall make publicly available information declassified following the review required by subsection (a).
-- **(b)** *Limitation* The declassification required by subsection (a) shall be limited to information necessary for an individual who was potentially exposed to a toxic substance to determine the following:
+- **(c)** *Limitation* Information made publicly available pursuant to subsection (b) shall be limited to information necessary for an individual who was potentially exposed to a toxic substance to determine the following:
   - **(1)** Whether that individual was exposed to that toxic substance.
   - **(2)** The potential severity of the exposure of that individual to that toxic substance.
   - **(3)** Any potential health conditions that may have resulted from exposure to that toxic substance.
-- **(c)** *Exception* The Secretary of Defense is not required to declassify documents if the Secretary determines that declassification of those documents would materially and immediately threaten the security of the United States.

 ## § 6.
 National outreach campaign on potential long-term health effects of exposure to toxic substances by members of the Armed Forces and their descendants